 So what are the top reasons that you would vote for a particular candidate?
 Why is it important that you vet the candidates?
-Here are eight of many reasons people vote for a particular candidate and my opinion as to why they are or are not good stand alone reasons.
+Here are nine of many reasons people vote for a particular candidate and my opinion as to why they are or are not good stand alone reasons.

 1. Name recognition.
 This is one of the top reasons people vote for a candidate.
 If the candidate is not the best one for the job, keep scrolling.
 Vet (examine) your candidates before you go to the voting booth.

 2. Issues.
 No candidate will agree with you on every issue.
 Set your “absolutes” at the top of your list and prioritize the less important issues to be able to make a wiser choice.

 3. “Because my spouse is…” Just because a friend, boss or spouse is voting for a candidate, does not necessarily mean they know better than you.
 Vet your candidates and share your information with them.
 Then decide.

 4. Voting Record. (if they already hold an office) A candidate’s voting record is a great place to find out just how conservative/liberal they are and just how they will spend your money.
 It is public information.